stuartshay/nyc-landmarks-vector-db/memory-bank/activeContext.md

 ## Current Focus

-The current focus is on the Wikipedia article integration with Pinecone DB.
-We have successfully implemented the core functionality to fetch, process, and store Wikipedia content in the vector database alongside existing PDF content.
+The current focus is on the Wikipedia article integration with Pinecone DB and type safety improvements.
+We have successfully implemented the core functionality to fetch, process, and store Wikipedia content in the vector database alongside existing PDF content, and have begun improving type safety across the codebase.

 ### Recent Implementation